-If you believe the balance check is a good starting point for building a compliant share register then simply issue the shares using the "Convert to Issue" option in the cogs menu.
+If you believe the balance check is a good starting point for building a compliant share register simply issue the shares using the "Convert to Issue" option in the cogs menu.

 Alternatively you can remove the record completely and start building a new share register.
 This is recommended if there have been a lot of share transactions - it is usually easier to start with a clean slate than reconcile against the register created by the Companies Office import.

 To record the shares allocated when the company was incorporated, navigate to the Overview page, select "I would like to..." and click Issue shares to new allocation.

 Add the person (or entity) to the share allocation by searching for the name under existing contact, select the class of shares being issued, record the number of shares being transferred and the transaction date, then select Create.